Zoé Whitley: Chisenhale Gallery, 2020–2025

 In 2020, Whitley was appointed director of Chisenhale Gallery.
 During her time at the space, she organized exhibitions of work by Lotus L. Kang, Nikita Gale, Rindon Johnson, Alia Farid, Benoît Pieron, and Rachel Jones, among others.

 With Nancy Ireson, Whitley co-curated Elijah Pierce's America, a retrospective of the works of American woodcarver Elijah Pierce exhibited at the Barnes Foundation in Philadelphia, Pennsylvania.
 Later that year, she oversaw Possessions, a section of the virtual "Frieze Viewing Room" that focuses on spirituality in contemporary art.
 In 2021, she was appointed to the Commission for Diversity in the Public Realm, a committee overseeing diversity in London's public monuments and its street and building names.

 Whitley worked on a children's book written by Sharna Jackson, Black Artists Shaping the World, which serves as an introduction to Black artists for young audiences.
 The book won the 2022 Information Book Award from the School Library Association.
 The gallery announced in late 2024 that Whitley would leave her post as director in early 2025.

+Whitley was appointed an Honorary Officer of the Order of the British Empire (OBE) in the 2025 Special Honours for services to Art.